 In this work, we investigate a $3+2$ scenario containing one eV-scale sterile neutrino, motivated by short-baseline anomalies, and one sub-eV sterile state, motivated by long-baseline and solar neutrino tensions.
-We focus on the impact of these sterile states on absolute neutrino mass observables: the cosmological sum of neutrino masses, the effective electron neutrino mass measured in beta decay, and the effective Majorana mass probed by neutrinoless double beta decay.
-We classify the possible mass spectra into four distinct ordering schemes and derive explicit expressions for these observables.
-Using the latest global oscillation fits and benchmark sterile parameters, we delineate the viable parameter space and discuss the implications for forthcoming experiments such as KATRIN, Project~8, LEGEND-1000.
+We focus on the impact of these sterile states on the absolute neutrino mass observables: the sum of neutrino masses from cosmology, the effective electron neutrino mass in $\beta$ decay, and the effective Majorana mass in neutrinoless double $\beta$ decay.
+We classify the possible mass spectra into four distinct ordering schemes, derive explicit expressions for these observables, and delineate the viable parameter space using the latest global oscillation fits, with implications for KATRIN, Project~8, and LEGEND-1000.

 The paper is organized as follows.
-In Sec.~\ref{sec:neutrino_mixing} we present the neutrino mixing framework extended to the $3+2$ case.
+In Sec.~\ref{sec:neutrino_mixing} we present the $3+2$ neutrino mixing framework.
 Sec.~\ref{sec:classification} classifies the possible mass orderings.
-In Sec.~\ref{sec:bound_3+2} we discuss constraints from cosmology, beta decay, and neutrinoless double beta decay.
-Numerical results and discussion are given in Sec.~\ref{sec:results}, and Sec.~\ref{sec:summary} summarizes our conclusions.
+Sec.~\ref{sec:bound_3+2} discusses constraints from cosmology, $\beta$ decay, and neutrinoless double $\beta$ decay.
+Numerical results are given in Sec.~\ref{sec:results}, and Sec.~\ref{sec:summary} summarizes our conclusions.